 Welcome to Skeleton Lake, a unique destination located 25 minutes southwest of Huntsville.
 With a length of over eight kilometers and a width of almost five kilometers, this lake boasts dramatic landscapes and crystal-clear waters, making it one of the most untouched lakes globally.
 Many believe the lake is the remnant of an ancient meteor strike, adding to its rich local folklore and rugged beauty that keeps visitors coming back year after year.

 Activities on the lake

-Skeleton Lake also has its own cottagers’ organization, which aims to preserve the area’s natural beauty and bring the community together.
-Check out their website for upcoming activities and events for the season.
+Skeleton Lake also has its own cottagers’ organization, working to preserve the area’s natural beauty and foster community.
+Check out their website for upcoming activities and events during the season.

 |Official Name||Skeleton Lake|

 |Latitude/Longitude||45.2506 N -79.4506 W|